Registering your Cellular Booster

 And that just means... more signal for everyone!

-All new boosters will come with a mandated warning label saying you must register your device.
-However, all major carriers have issued blanket consent for the new generation of boosters, so you don't actually need to ask permission.
+All new cellular boosters come with a mandated warning label saying you must register your device.
+However, all major carriers have since issued blanket consent for the new generation of boosters, so you don't actually need to receive formal permission.

-Registration was initially to demonstrate demand, but now it helps with network troubleshooting.
+Registration was initially to demonstrate demand, but also it helps with network troubleshooting.
 While you technically should register your booster, we've seen no active enforcement of this requirement.
-There is no real downside to registering, other than just minor hassle.
+There is no real downside to registering, other than just minor hassle of a few minutes online.

 If you don't register, you won't get in trouble, but you may be required to cease and desist if your booster causes any network issues.